sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 25. ### What are template expressions?
     A template expression produces a value similar to any Javascript expression.
 Angular executes the expression and assigns it to a property of a binding target; the target might be an HTML element, a component, or a directive.
-In the property binding, a template expression appears in quotes to the right of the = symbol as in [property]="expression".
+In the property binding, a template expression appears in quotes to the right of the = symbol as in `[property]="expression"`.
     In interpolation syntax, the template expression is surrounded by double curly braces.
-For example, in the below interpolation, the template expression is {{username}},
+For example, in the below interpolation, the template expression is `{{username}}`,

     ```html
     <h3>{{username}}, welcome to Angular</h3>